UltraStar-Deluxe/format/spec.md

 The `BPM` header indicates the number of beats per minute.
 The notes in a song are quantized in beats.
 A single beat is the smallest unit of time that can be present in a song.
-The value is a 32 bit floating point number.
+The value is floating point number.
 The value of this tag is arbitrary in the sense that it is usually 4 to 8 times higher than the actual BPM of a song.

 > [!WARNING]